 - By the time you’ve packed your veggies to the top, the juice should rise above them by one inch and still leave two inches head space in the jar (if this is your storage container).

 - The last step for some people is the trickiest, keeping the veggies DOWN.
 Be creative: Use folded outer cabbage leaves or grape leaves dipped in the brine; used dried fruit; use carrots sliced thinly length-wise, so they are flat and long; use a small all-glass jar perfectly fitted; use the optional ziplock bag listed above filled with saltwater; it will function as a weight (1 tsp. salt to 2 cups water), or just compact the produce so thoroughly that they don’t even think about rising up in aerobic rebellion.
 (The bag can be used on a plate if in the crock, if you can find one that perfectly fits the inside diameter of the crock.
 If in a jar, the bag is pushed down directly inside the jar and with a dishtowel draped over, no lid, till the fermentation is done.
 The saltwater is used in the case that the bag should break.)
-If using mason jars with lids, secure them, but not tightly.
-NOTE: To avoid the hassle of the above options, I eventually switched to this crock and these weights.
+If using mason jars with lids, secure the outer part of a two-part lid over your airlock fermentation lid.
+NOTE: To avoid the hassle of the above options, I eventually switched to this crock OR the airlock fermentation lid + these weights.
 However, the above options are part of sauerkraut making history and important to pass down for times when handy tools can’t be obtained.

 - Now your sauerkraut or veggies are prepped.
 Put them in a dark, warm place, ideally around 70 degrees Fahrenheit for about a week, until the bubbles are done rising to the surface.
 The process can take a lot longer than a week if your home is chilly or if it gets cold each night and reheats each morning.
 Usually a longer fermentation works out fine.
 Keep checking that the veggies are under the brine and amend the situation (no worries!) if not; this is a common issue.
 I had one batch take four weeks to ferment because the house was so cold each night, but it still turned out great.
 Just make sure that the bubbles have stopped rising and the fermentation action has ceased before moving the product to refrigeration.
 If the fermentation process is stopped short, the bubbling will continue in your stomach.